Burgess Hill to Hassocks walk

 - GR 312177 Turn left to immediately go through a kissing gate to the right of a gate.
 Follow a clear path across a public field with benches, your direction southeast (140°); a white water tower 400m away, just to the left.
 After descending for 200m through a row of recently planted trees, cross a footbridge over a stream and on through a hedge to ascend on a bearing of 130°, passing a lone oak tree.
 After 150m go through a gap in a hedge to continue up for another 70m aiming for the corner of the field and the line of trees to the right, at about the same height as the water tower to your left).
 Go through the kissing gate by public footpath signs and turn left to follow what is actually the tarmaced driveway of Weald House eastwards for 150m.
 Cross the road (that leads into Burgess Hill) and turn right to continue for 10m (only).
 Turn left along Wellhouse Lane.
 Follow this eastwards for 450m until you reach Wellhouse Farm.
 At a footpath sign veer right onto the grass.
 (Do not go down paths to Old Barn or Well Cottage!)
 Follow footpath South eastwards without deviation for 800m, crossing several streams and stiles and following a farm track past stables until you reach the B2112.
 (Note: should you feel the need, turn right to find a garden centre 150m approximately, along the road with tea/toilet facilities!)

 - Turn left after crossing the road and walk 60m along a grass verge alongside the fences of houses until you reach the edge of a garden with a stream and a hedge beyond it.
-Look for the partially hidden newish gate with a muddy field beyond the hedge.
-Cross the stile to its right and go diagonally left on a bearing of 60° for 460m uphill (towards the furthest visible tree on the left of a line of trees in the distance) which will lead to a railway bridge with a broken gate and stile at the top of the field, likely to be very muddy as it's a cattle crossing.
+Turn right through a metal gate into a field and go diagonally left on a bearing of 60° for 460m uphill (towards the furthest visible tree on the left of a line of trees in the distance) which will lead to a railway bridge with a broken gate and stile at the top of the field, likely to be very muddy as it's a cattle crossing.

 - GR 336175 Do not cross bridge!
 You've now reached the Sussex Border Path (SBP) although there's no visible indication!
 Turn right and follow it South east, your bearing 150° initially, keeping the fences and hedges of aptly named Clearview Farm to your left to wheel south until you get to the bottom lower corner of the field.
 Cross the (Monday Group) stile.
 In 7m fork right to cross a second stile and a two plank bridge.
 Stay on the path to the right, keeping fairly close to any fields to the right, if not actually in the field.
 (The parallel footpath on your left whilst appearing attractive as it has Monday Group stiles, eventually merges with muddy streams!)
 Try not to deviate off into all sorts of dead ends or private property all the way to Ditchling for about 2.5km with the South Downs clearly visible in the distance.